OpenRubrics: Towards Scalable Synthetic Rubric Generation for Reward Modeling and LLM Alignment: Experiment

-With DPO optimization, {\name} achieves the best overall average score (\textbf{50.6}) among all open-source reward models.
-On Arena-Hard (style-controlled), it obtains \textbf{56.9}, outperforming Skywork (50.3), Ultrafeedback (47.9), and RLCF (48.4).
-On AlpacaEval (length-controlled), it reaches \textbf{50.5}, surpassing ArmoRM (38.1) and AI Judge (33.4).
+With DPO optimization, {\name} achieves the best overall average score (\textbf{48.6}) among all open-source reward models.
+On Arena-Hard (style-controlled), it obtains \textbf{53.1}, outperforming Skywork (50.3), Ultrafeedback (47.9), and RLCF (48.4).
+On AlpacaEval, it reaches \textbf{47.0}, surpassing Skywork (44.8) and ArmoRM (37.6).
+On WildBench, aligning Qwen2.5-7B-Instruct with {\name} yields the best macro WB score of \textbf{53.6}, improving over the base model (48.7) by +4.9 and outperforming DPO with RLCF (50.5), RLMT (49.7), and DRN (51.7), with consistent gains across all task categories.
 These results show that rubric-based signals provide reliable gains across both vanilla and controlled settings.